RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 | AdminService           | `/usr/lib/systemd/system/redhawk-adminservice.service` |
 | AdminService Wrapper   | `$OSSIEHOME/bin/adminserviced-start`                   |

-The AdminService will group all configured services and Waveforms by domain and then start one domain at a time.
-By default, the start order, defined by the `priority` setting, is DomainManager, DeviceManager, and then Waveforms.
-An inverted order is used during system shutdown.
  As per the Fedora recommendations for service unit files, the AdminService is not enabled during RPM installation.
 It is assumed the system integrators will enable the  service unit file and modify the activation to achieve desired start up and shutdown behavior for their systems.

-### rhadmin client
+### rhadmin Client

-User interaction with the AdminService is through the rhadmin script.
-The rhadmin connects to the AdminService through a socket and issues commands to start, stop, status and shut down the REDHAWK Services and Waveforms.
+The rhadmin script is used outside of system startup/shutdown to manage REDHAWK core service lifecycle from the command line.
+The rhadmin script connects to the AdminService through a socket and supports the following commands to manage the lifecycle of the REDHAWK core services: `start`, `stop`, `restart` and `status`.

-The configuration of the rhadmin is through the `/etc/redhawk/adminserviced.conf` file.
-You can use the following command to use a different configuration file.
+The configuration of the rhadmin is through the `[rhadmin]` section in the `/etc/redhawk/adminserviced.conf` file.
+You can use the following command to run the rhadmin script using a different configuration file.
 ```
 rhadmin -c /etc/redhawk/myadminserviced.conf
 ```

 ##### rhadmin Commands

+The following table describes the rhadmin client script commands that are used to control the AdminService.

 | **Command** | **Argument**           | **Description**                                                                                                |
 | :---------- | :--------------------- | :------------------------------------------------------------------------------------------------------------- |
 | `add`       | Domain or Process      | Activates any updates to the configuration that were made by reread.                                           |